gaurav-kc/En_dec/README.md

 ```
 will work.

+There are some flags to make it possible to do these task with more customizations.
+(Not yet implemented)
+* -pipc <pipeline code> by default it is 0.
+(No other pipeline implemented yet)
+* -enc <file encoding mode> by default it is 0.
+(No other mode is implemented yet.
+Can be used to compress or make robust storage and recovery)
+* -crypt <file encryption mode> by default it is 0.
+(No other pipeline implemented yet.
+Can be used to use various encryption schemes)
+* -phc <primary header mode> by default it is 0.
+(No other pipeline implemented yet.
+Can be used to make header store other details)
+* -fhc <file header mode> by default it is 0.
+(No other pipeline implemented yet.
+Can be used to make file header store more details)
 #### Usages of decode.py
 -d  (print debugging statements)
 (All necessary details are included in the header itself, so that user need not remember it while decdoding)